What is it?

-Plaque psoriasis is a common chronic autoimmune condition affecting the skin (autoimmune conditions occur when the bodies immune system attacks itself, this usually occurs after a triggering event).
-The condition is characterised by raised patches of skin called plaques, these plaques are usually red, pink or purple with an overlying silvery-white scale caused by an accumulation of dead skin.
-The patches usually occur on the elbows, knees, scalp or back.
-Individuals with psoriasis usually complain of itchiness and excessive dead, flaky skin.
+Psoriasis is a common chronic condition affecting the skin.
+It is characterised by raised patches of skin called plaques.
+These patches are usually red, pink or purple with an overlying silvery-white scale caused by an accumulation of dead skin.
+They commonly occur on the elbows, knees, scalp or back, and are often accompanied by itchiness and excessive flaky skin.

-The principles of psoriasis treatment are to suppress inflammation and to normalise skin-cell replication.
+The principles of psoriasis treatment are to (1) suppress inflammation and (2) normalise skin-cell replication.
 There are several treatments that can aid this: